willdurand/ArvernOS/README.md

 $ make clean run
 ```

-### willosconfig files
+### config files

-`willosconfig` files are used to configure how a build works.
+`config` files are used to configure how a build works.
 The content must
 be compatible with `make`.
 Here is an example:

 ```